Skip to main content

 DEEPX bring-up

-Host firmware (or the kernel) must run a four-step sequence after the Renesas side boots and before the Linux kernel opens the PCIe device:
+Host firmware (or the kernel) must run this sequence after the Renesas side boots and before the Linux kernel opens the PCIe device:

-3. Route the PCIe muxes to the DEEPX path with the PI3DBS12212A driver.
+3. Route the PCIe muxes to the DEEPX path with the PI3DBS12212A driver, then release M1_RESET (active-low) — in that order.

 DEEPX userland